dsl-logo

 So, unless you’re eligible for a Medicare exemption or reduction, you could still have to pay the Medicare levy even if the SAPTO means you don’t have to pay any income tax.

-Who Is Eligible for SAPTO?
+Who is eligible for SAPTO?

-• Your taxable Income: the total of your assessable income minus any deductions you are eligible to claim.
+The total of your assessable income minus any deductions you are eligible to claim.

-• Reportable employer super contributions: any contributions made on your behalf by your employer in addition to the compulsory superannuation guarantee of 9.5% of your salary or wages.
+Any contributions made on your behalf by your employer in addition to the compulsory superannuation guarantee of 9.5% of your salary or wages.

-• Fringe benefits: any benefits that your employer provides as part of your salary package, such as a company car for private use, or the reimbursement of expenses such as school fees or meals.
+Any benefits that your employer provides as part of your salary package, such as a company car for private use, or the reimbursement of expenses such as school fees or meals.

-• Deductible personal super contributions: any voluntary contributions that you’ve made to a super fund which you’ve claimed a deduction for on your tax return.
+Any voluntary contributions that you’ve made to a super fund which you’ve claimed a deduction for on your tax return.

-• Net financial investment loss: any loss from investing in assets like shares or managed investment schemes.
+Any loss from investing in assets like shares or managed investment schemes.

-• Net rental property loss: also referred to as ‘negative gearing’, you will end up with a net rental property loss if the expenses associated with your rental property exceeds the rental income you get from it.
+Also referred to as ‘negative gearing’, you will end up with a net rental property loss if the expenses associated with your rental property exceeds the rental income you get from it.

 The good news is that any income you receive from super funds is tax-free for recipients over 60, so this won’t be included in the rebate income threshold for determining SAPTO.

 And there’s more good news: Using the Seniors and Pensioners Tax Offset does not disqualify you from using other offsets.
-You can use the SAPTO in conjunction with the LITO (Low Income Tax Offset), as long as you meet the requirements for both
+You can use the SAPTO in conjunction with the LITO (Low Income Tax Offset), as long as you meet the requirements for both.

 How much SAPTO can you claim?